zammad/zammad-org/src/en/documentation/use/faq.md

 :::

 ::: details How to use text templates?
-Use Zammad's [text modules](advanced-features#use-text-modules) by typing `::` in the article editor.
+Use Zammad's [text modules](advanced-features#text-modules) by typing [[:]][[:]] in the article editor or choose it from the editor toolbar.
 If you need to have additional modules, ask your Zammad admin to add it for you.
 :::

 ::: details How to ask a colleague for help in the ticket?
-Either [mention a colleague](advanced-features#mention-a-colleague) in an article by using `@@` and raise your question.
+The best way to do this is to [mention a colleague](advanced-features#mention-a-colleague) in an article by using [[@]][[@]] and raise your question.
+This triggers a notification for your colleague.
+Depending on your internal processes, switching the owner of the ticket could also be a possible option.
 :::

 ::: details How to cite the customer's email or parts of it?
-To partially or selective cite the article or parts of it, mark the text, you want to cite, and click on the **Reply** button next to the article.
+To partially or selective cite the article or parts of it, mark the text, you want to cite, and click on the `Reply` button next to the article.
 This can be done even multiple times (e.g. to answer different parts of the ticket).

 The citation of the whole article depends on how your Zammad is configured.
 If you want to apply changes to this